We create a familiar, calm and secure environment; we hold deep

 At the end of Year 13, at age 18, (the equivalent of the 2nd year of the Spanish Bachillerato) the students will sit A-Levels (Advanced Levels), these are the final exams of their school career.
 Each student’s university prospects relies on the A-level results: Here we explain how A-levels are accepted within different countries.
 The basic requirement for university entry with A-levels is two or more subject passes.
 Different universities (and countries) have different criteria.

-Every week on Mondays and Wednesdays, AIS PE teacher, Jose Benavente offers a training class.
+Every week on Mondays, AIS PE teacher, Jose Benavente offers a training class.
 Jose is a professional Basketball trainer, so to improve your skills or learn a new sport, sign-up.

 Spanish Beginner and intermediate level with AIS Spanish teacher.